 Trophic specialization was quantified by the H2' index, which is based on the deviation of the number of interactions performed by a species and the expected total number of interactions per species.
 H2’ is a two-dimensional index derived from the Shannon index used to compare different networks, and ranges from 0 (no specialization, highly generalist) to 1 (complete specialization) (Blüthgen et al., 2006).
 The metric is calculated by a comparison between observed and expected interaction frequencies, based on the species marginal totals (Blüthgen et al., 2006).
 As it is based on frequencies of interactions, this was the only metric calculated using relative abundance consumed items (i.e., the strength of interactions).
-In the case of a food web, a species may be feeding only on a particular food item, but if this item presents higher frequency of interactions in the system, it may limit the specialization degree and therefore the species would receive a low H2’ value.
+In the case of a food web, a species may be feeding only on a particular food item, but if this item presents a higher frequency of interactions in the system, it may limit the specialization degree and therefore the species would receive a low H2’ value.
 In contrast, a species that feeds on only two rarer food items would have a very high H2’ value.
 The higher the level of selectivity of the species, the greater the H2’.
 On the other hand, we estimated the link density which is defined as the number of trophic links (L) divided by the total number of nodes (consumers and resources, S) in a food web (L/S).
 This metric is related to the number of trophic interactions in a food web, providing information on the complexity of the food web and the number of pathways along which energy can flow (Dunne et al., 2002).
 Lastly, we estimate the average number of links per species, which informs how connected species are within the food web (Bersier et al., 1994; Dunne et al., 2002).

 Null model of trophic network structure